HomeLatest NewsGovernanceIndia looks to push WTO members to back emergency patent waiver plan for Covid-19 vaccine

 Register Now →

-The other challenge is seen to be coming from the WTO leadership, with some quarters still batting for voluntary licensing arrangements between global giants and local players, which India, South Africa, Pakistan, Indonesia and the other proponents believe are not sufficient.
+The other challenge is seen to be coming from the WTO leadership, with some quarters still batting for voluntary licensing arrangements between giants and local players, which India, South Africa, Pakistan, Indonesia and the other proponents believe are not sufficient.

 Get the day's headlines from Tech Observer straight in your inbox